 GeoEvent Server can be monitored by viewing the Services > Monitor page in GeoEvent Manager.
-The data rates for all inputs, outputs, and GeoEvent Services can be monitored in real-time, allowing you to quickly evaluate the current status as well as identify potential issues.
+The data rates for all inputs, outputs, and GeoEvent Services can be monitored in real time, allowing you to quickly evaluate the current status as well as identify potential issues.

 The count for each input and output only shows the number of GeoEvents handled by a connector, whereas the GeoEvent Service displays the number of GeoEvents received (In) and the number sent (Out).
 A GeoEvent Service may contain multiple inputs and outputs, which is why the number of GeoEvents in or out of a GeoEvent Service may differ from the count for a particular input or output.

-Set the rate thresholds
+Setting rate thresholds

 Rate thresholds are an important feature for monitoring GeoEvent Server.
 Minimum and maximum rate thresholds can be set for the flow of GeoEvents through specific inputs, outputs, and GeoEvent Services.
-These thresholds are user-defined and intended to reflect the expected behavior of each input, output, or GeoEvent Service under normal operating conditions.
+These thresholds are user defined and intended to reflect the expected behavior of each input, output, or GeoEvent Service under normal operating conditions.
 Setting appropriate minimum and maximum expected rates allows you to quickly see whether a particular component is behaving as expected.
 If data rates are within the expected bounds, the rate appears green.
 If data rates are outside the expected bounds, the rate appears red.
 This gives you immediate visual feedback when the system is behaving unexpectedly.

 Max rate and time since last